The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Examples

 It follows that group $P(B_l)/Q(B_l)$ is cyclic of order $2$ generated by $\omega_l$, while $P(C_l)/Q(C_l)$ is cyclic of order two generated by, say, $\epsilon_1$.
 The Weyl group of $B_l$ and $C_l$ is equal to $\scr W(B_l)=\scr W(C_l)=(\bbZ/2\bbZ)^l\rtimes S_l$ and it acts on the above lattices in such a way that $S_l$ permutes the coordinates of $ \bbR^l$ while $(\bbZ/2\bbZ)^l$ changes the signs of all the coordinates.

-A semisimple group $H$ which is almost-simple of type $B_{l}$ (resp. $C_l$) is isomorphic to either the (simply connected) spin group $\Spin_{2l+1}$ (resp. the symplectic group $\Sp_{2l}$) or the (adjoint) orthogonal group $\SO_{2l+1}$ (resp. the projective symplectic group $\PSp_{2l}$).
+A semisimple group $H$ which is almost-simple of type $B_{l}$ (resp. $C_l$) is isomorphic to either the (simply-connected) spin group $\Spin_{2l+1}$ (resp. the symplectic group $\Sp_{2l}$) or the (adjoint) orthogonal group $\SO_{2l+1}$ (resp. the projective symplectic group $\PSp_{2l}$).
 By choosing the standard maximal tours $T_H$ of $H$ consisting of diagonal matrices, we get the canonical identifications

 It follows that the fundamental group of $H$ is equal to

 while the character group of the center $\scr Z(H)$ is equal to

 From now on, we will consider the following